16 Top-Rated Tourist Attractions in Liverpool

 Updated Dec 26, 2023

-Author Bryan Dearsley traveled to Northern England in the spring of 2022 to explore cities, including Liverpool.
+Author Bryan Dearsley traveled to Northern England to explore cities, including Liverpool.

 Think of Liverpool, and you immediately think of The Beatles and Liverpool Football Club and their famous Anfield stadium (one of the country's largest).
 And, of course, there's that unique Scouse accent.
 But tourists will find many more attractions in this vibrant city.